Becoming a parent or grandparent for the first time is not an easy task, there are many “terror” that could occur and take new parents by surprise.

 Another cause that contributes to the development of baby bottle tooth decay is when your infant or toddler does not receive an adequate amount of fluoride.
 Keep in mind that fluoride is an essential element of good oral hygiene.
 To reduce your infant risk of developing baby bottle tooth decay through these simple steps.

 To prevent baby bottle tooth decay Sani Dental Group recommends these steps.

 - Brush baby teeth with a pea-sized amount of fluoride toothpaste.

 - Encourage your child to drink from a cup by their first birthday.

 - Encourage your infants to finish their bedtime and naptime bottles before going to bed.

-- Place only formula, milk or breastmilk in bottles (please avoid liquids like: sugar water, juice or soft drinks).
+- Place only formula, milk, or breastmilk in bottles (please avoid liquids like sugar water, juice, or soft drinks).

-- Supervise your child brushing.
+- Supervise your child to brush.

 - Try not to share saliva with the baby.